Childhood Trauma: Understanding Its Impact and Steps to Overcome It

 Childhood is often seen as a time of innocence and joy, but for many, it can be marked by painful experiences that leave deep psychological scars.
 Childhood trauma, caused by abuse, neglect, loss, or other distressing events, can shape how individuals view themselves, others, and the world around them.
-Understanding its effects and learning ways to heal are essential steps toward recovery and a healthier future
+Understanding its effects and learning ways to heal are essential steps toward recovery and a healthier future.

-What is Childhood Trauma
+What is Childhood Trauma?

 Childhood trauma refers to adverse experiences that disrupt a child's sense of safety, security, or well-being.
 Common types of childhood trauma include